HKalbasi/zngur/README.md

 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/hkalbasi/zngur/ci.yml?branch=main&style=for-the-badge" height="20">](https://github.com/hkalbasi/zngur/actions?query=branch%3Amain)

 Zngur (/zængɑr/) is a C++/Rust interop tool.
 It tries to expose arbitrary Rust types, methods and functions, while preserving its semantics and ergonomics as much as possible.
-Using Zngur, you can use arbitrary Rust crate in your C++ code as easily as using it in normal Rust code, and you can write idiomatic Rusty API for your C++ library inside C++.
+Using Zngur, you can use arbitrary Rust crates in your C++ code as easily as using it in normal Rust code, and you can write idiomatic Rusty APIs for your C++ library inside C++.
 See [the documentation](https://hkalbasi.github.io/zngur/) for more info.

 ## Demo